Hi, I’m Valerio founder and CTO at Inspector.

 Such action weaken your password and make it easier to steal.

 That’s why we’ll implement two step verification.
 An optional security feature that helps protect your account even if your password is stolen or cracked.

 This feature will improve security because signing in requires two things:

 - Something you have: Your Phone

 If an attacker crack your credentials he cannot authenticate into your Inspecotr account because he doesn’t have your phone to provide us the security code.

-While a startup grows fast some incident can happen, but the most important thing is to learn from mistakes and put our experience at the disposal of our customers.
+While a startup grows fast some incident can happen, but the most important thing is to learn from mistakes and put the experience at the disposal of the customers.